-Under the FLTFA, the Bureau of Land Management (BLM) may sell public lands identified for disposal through the land use planning process prior to July 2000, and retain the proceeds from those sales in a special account in the Treasury.
-The BLM may then use those funds to acquire, from willing sellers, inholdings within certain Federally designated areas and lands that are adjacent to those areas that contain exceptional resources.
-Lands may be acquired within and/or adjacent to areas managed by the National Park Service (NPS), the U.S. Fish and Wildlife Service (FWS), the U.S. Forest Service (FS), and the BLM.
-To date, approximately 26,600 acres have been sold under this authority and approximately 18,000 acres of high resource value lands have been acquired.
+Congress enacted the FLTFA in July of 2000 as Title II of Public Law 106-248.
+The FLTFA expired on July 25, 2011.
+Under the FLTFA, the Bureau of Land Management (BLM) could sell public lands identified for disposal through the land use planning process prior to July 2000, and retain the proceeds from those sales in a special account in the Treasury.
+The BLM and the other Federal land managing agencies were then able to use those funds to acquire, from willing sellers, inholdings within certain federally designated areas and lands that are adjacent to those areas that contain exceptional resources.
+Lands were able to be acquired within and/or adjacent to areas managed by the National Park Service (NPS), the U.S. Fish and Wildlife Service (FWS), the U.S. Forest Service (FS), and the BLM.
+Over the life of the FLTFA, approximately 27,200 acres were sold under this authority and approximately 18,100 acres of high resource value lands were acquired.

-The 2012 Budget includes a proposal to eliminate FLTFA's July 2011 sunset date and allow lands identified as suitable for disposal in recent land use plans to be sold using the FLTFA authority.
+The President's fiscal year 2013 Budget includes a proposal to reauthorize FLTFA and allow lands identified as suitable for disposal in recent land use plans to be sold using the FLTFA authority.
 FLTFA sales revenues would continue to be used to fund the acquisition of environmentally sensitive lands and the administrative costs associated with conducting sales.